 Unless you’re genetically gifted, most people have a stubborn muscle group that refuses to grow — and there are legitimate reasons for that (which we’ll get into below).
 But you also don’t want to throw in the towel when it comes to calf training.
 Bigger, stronger calves not only balance out large quads but can help you jump higher, run faster, and provide ankle support.

 Like training your biceps or triceps, calf training is rather straight forward.
 You get on your toes and flex your feet, so you go up and down, up and down.
 It’s boring (which is probably another reason why some people skip calf training).
-That said, we’ve sourced five functional, unique, and fun moves to bring you the best calf exercises.
+That said, we’ve sourced eight functional, unique, and fun moves to bring you the best calf exercises.
 We’ll also dive into the benefits of training the calves, how they function, and provide a list of the five best calf muscle exercises.
 These include:

 Best Calf Exercises

 - Seated Calf Raise

 - Jump Rope

 - Clean Pull

 Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 Speak with your physician if you have any concerns.